 Please leave any valuables at home.
 You are responsible for all personal items you bring into hospital and the Trust cannot accept responsibility for their loss or damage.

 What happens during the scan?

-You should report to the reception desk in the main x-ray department, which is adjacent to the Emergency Department.
-From there you will be directed to the Nuclear Medicine department.
+You will need to report to the reception desk in the main x-ray department, which is adjacent to the Emergency Department.

+From there you will be directed to the Nuclear Medicine Department.